pmontecchiarini/To-Do-List/README.md

-# project-5-ToDoList
+# To-Do List
-A simple To-Do List build with Javascript
+Built this To-Do List with Javascript using localstorage in order to keep record of the added items on the list.